- Apply Yourself

 Got a case of application stress?
 Feel pressured to ace tests, write brilliant essays, and create perfect apps?
 Worried about getting in?
 Here's help.

 Every year, high school seniors run the gauntlet of applying to college—and survive.
 But when you're in the middle of it, it is tough to gain perspective.
 Rest assured that many, many students have been in your predicament.
-Those students, and the counselors that help them, have passed along the following tips for keeping your fears at bay.
+Those students, and the counselors that help them, have passed along the following tips to help keep your fears at bay.

 The natural reaction to stress is to flee what's causing it.
 But the solution is to accept that things are tough, take time to calm down, and then take steps to stay on task.
 Knowing you have got it all covered is the best remedy for application anxiety.
 Here are some strategies.

-- Apply to at least one college that is test optional if you are concerned about your test scores.
-Test optional means the college will not consider your scores in their decision.
+5. Apply to at least one college that is test-optional if you are concerned about your test scores.
+Test-optional means the college will not consider your scores in their decision.

-- Ask an adult to proof and review your applications so you are confident there are no mistakes or omissions.
-(And rest assured that colleges will allow you to make corrections or provide missing elements after you apply.)
+6. Ask an adult to proof and review your applications so you are confident there are no mistakes or omissions.

 How to Weather the Tension While Waiting for Decisions